 Your doctor will probably begin with one low-dose medication.
 Then, depending on how you respond, they may increase your dosage slowly.
 You may also need a combination of meds to control your seizures.

 Why It Isn't Working

 The success of your treatment can depend on a bunch of things, including:

 How quickly you begin your treatment.
 Studies show if you’ve had untreated seizures for a while, medicine may not work as well to control them.

 The right diagnosis.
 Epilepsy comes in many forms.
 The type you have determines which medications you should take.
 For example, you could have non-epileptic seizures you thought were epilepsy.
 These kinds of seizures won’t respond to epilepsy meds.

 Your lifestyle.
 Your doctor may ask you to keep a record of your seizures and other details of your day.
-She does this so she can look for things that might be affecting your condition.
-She may ask you to track things like your:
+They do this so they can look for things that might be affecting your condition.
+They may ask you to track things like your:

 Other medications.
 Some meds can interact with what you take for epilepsy.
 That can keep them from doing what they should.

 Before they make any changes, your doctor probably will want to take a close look at some things that could affect your treatment.
 They may ask questions like:

 - Are you taking your medications exactly how your prescription says?